numberwang55/News_Backend/README.md

 ## Summary
 An API providing news articles and associated comments built using the expressjs framework and postgreSQL.
 The database is hosted on ElephantSQL and the application is hosted on Render.

+## Minimum Version

+This API was built using Node.js version 19.1.0 and Postgres version 14.6.
+It is recommended, to ensure stability and functionality, these versions or higher are used.

 ## Set-up

 ### Clone